Sadlark1993/react-todo-list/README.md

 # To-do List

-This is a basic react app that I've made just to practice tha base of the tool.
+This is a basic react app that I've made just to practice the base of the tool.

 additional: